theobald-software/theobald-software.github.io/content/_en/yunio/introduction/installation-and-update.md

 #### Upgrade During Installation
-1. Start the Xtract Universal setup.
+1. Start the YunIO setup.
 2. Make sure to mark the checkbox **Convert config files** checkbox. <br>
 The option *Convert config files* starts the *ConfigConverter* application, which ensures that all extractions, source systems, destinations, server and user settings from XU 2.x or 3.x are available in the new version. <br>
 ![XU-Setup](/img/content/xu/XU_Setup_2.png){:class="img-responsive"}